vorpalnet/blade/services/gateway/README.md

 # services/gateway — SIP trunk gateway

-A BLADE v3 service that **registers with upstream SIP trunks** (Flowroute, etc.) so the platform can send and receive PSTN calls — the **PSTN front door** into BLADE/Gryphon.
+A BLADE v3 service that **registers with upstream SIP trunks** so the platform can send and receive PSTN calls — the **PSTN front door** into BLADE.

 Modernized from the 2020 `vorpal-blade-gateway` (recovered from an SD card): on the current v3 framework, with a pluggable per‑carrier registration technique, timer‑driven refresh,